sanjay9616/Exprerience/Moglix/README.md

 By maintaining a focus on clean code and version control, I’ve consistently contributed to streamlined project delivery and enhanced user experiences.
 My passion for innovation and attention to detail have been instrumental in driving successful outcomes in every project I’ve been a part of.

-- [Credlix (Nuphi and Exim)](#credlix-nuphi-and-exim): Credlix, a digital supply chain finance platform from Moglix, provides quick, collateral-free working capital solutions for enterprises, suppliers, and exporters in India and Southeast Asia, leveraging Moglix's expertise in end-to-end supply chain transformation for over 700 enterprises and 16,000 SMEs exporting to 53 countries, and offers services such as early payment, vendor finance, channel finance, invoice discounting, and purchase order finance to ensure continuous movement in domestic supply chains and export financing.
 - [DIGIMRO](#DIGIMRO): DigiMRO is India's leading distributor of multi-category and multi-brand low-voltage electronic security products, offering a vast range of global brands and unparalleled industry expertise in B2B distribution of CCTV, access control, fire, power, audio/video, and network systems, while serving as an indispensable partner for suppliers and customers through its extensive reach, expertise, and logistics capabilities that enhance competitiveness and maintain critical supply chains.
 - [MaaS](#MaaS): The project streamlines the management of bulk orders, facilitating seamless tracking and updating of financial transactions and customer interactions throughout the order lifecycle.